Product

 Key Takeaway

-• Outcome pricing with guardrails: charge per completed task, with “no charge on failure” and clear definitions.
+• Outcome pricing with guardrails: bill per completed task, with clear failure definitions and predictable exceptions.

-• Hybrid pricing: a platform fee (for governance + integration) plus metered outcomes.
+• Hybrid pricing: platform fee for governance and connectors, plus metered outcomes.

-• Risk-tiered pricing: low-risk automations priced cheaply; high-risk workflows priced higher because they require approvals, logging, and support.
+• Risk-tiered pricing: low-risk automation priced lower; high-risk workflows priced higher because they require approvals, logging, and support.

-What to build next: the wedge is a workflow, the moat is governance + distribution
+What to build next: win a workflow, then win the audit

 Share